About third-cycle education

 There's no guarantee that a student who's a successful undergraduate will be a successful doctoral student.
 Third-cycle studies require independence, responsibility, discipline and the ability to formulate and process scientific problems.
 A doctoral student has at least two supervisors to provide support, but the teachers, lectures, tutorials and continual assessment through examination found at undergraduate level are generally no longer there.
 The doctoral student must be in charge of his or her own studies.

-It's difficult to write anything general about studying at third-cycle level, because there are such big differences between higher education institutions (HEIs) and programmes.
+There are big differences between higher education institutions (HEIs) and programmes.
 Even the working conditions and view of doctoral students vary.

 Here are a few general factors: